Irish Americans in New York City: History

 Irish Americans (most of whom are Irish Catholic) make up approximately 5.3% of New York City's population, composing the second largest non-Hispanic white ethnic group.

 Irish American Protestants Scotch-Irish Americans first came to America in colonial years (pre-1776).
 The largest wave of Catholic Irish immigration came after the Great Hunger in 1845 although many Catholics immigrated during the colonial period.
 Most came from some of Ireland's most populous counties, such as Cork, Galway, and Tipperary.
 Large numbers also originated in counties Cavan, Meath, Dublin, and Laois.
 The Ancient Order of Hibernians, the largest Irish-American secret society, was formed on May 4, 1836 at St. James Roman Catholic Church in Manhattan.
 In 1850, a group of Hibernians prevented the burning of Manhattan's St. Patrick's Old Cathedral by a mob of anti-Catholic Know Nothings.

-In the Civil War, the massive anti-draft riots of 1863 represented a "civil war" inside the Irish Catholic community, according to Toby Joyce.
+In the Civil War, the massive anti-draft riots of 1863, one of the most deadly acts of civil unrest in New York City, represented a "civil war" inside the Irish Catholic community, according to Toby Joyce.
 The mostly Irish Catholic rioters confronted police, soldiers, and pro-war politicians who were often leaders of the Irish community.

 In the "early days", the 19th century, the Irish formed a predominant part of the European immigrant population of New York City, a "city of immigrants", which added to the city's diversity to this day.
 After they came, Irish immigrants often crowded into subdivided homes, only meant for one family, and cellars, attics, and alleys all became home for the poorest immigrants.
 As they accumulated wealth they moved into better housing.
 Bay Ridge, Brooklyn, was originally developed as a resort for wealthy Manhattanites in 1879, but instead became an upscale family-oriented Italian- and Irish-American community.
 Another large Irish-American community is located in Woodlawn Heights, Bronx, but Woodlawn Heights also has a mix of different ethnic groups.
 Conditions were slow to improve in Manhattan's Hell's Kitchen.